amritaravishankar/WorldTime/README.md

 1. Flutter
 2. WorldTime API : http://worldtimeapi.org

+Further, this application is a follow along of Net Ninja's "Flutter Tutorial For Beginners".
+I have added many additional features of my own.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)